hpxmlwg/hpxml/guide/source/program_administrator/introduction.rst

 are used together to implement HPXML:

 BPI-2100-S-2013: Standard for Home Performance-Related Data Transfer
-    provides requirements for an extensible markup language (XML) standard data transfer protocol that can be used to transfer home performance-related data.
+    provides requirements for an extensible mark-up language (XML) standard data transfer protocol that can be used to transfer home performance-related data.